ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-webtransport-http2.md

 WebTransport Streams are counted against the concurrent stream limit, which is defined in Section 5.1.2 of {{!RFC7540}}.
 The connection level and stream level flow control principles are still valid for WebTransport Streams.
-However, for stream priority and dependencies, WebTransport Streams have one extra
+However, for stream priority and dependencies, WebTransport Streams have one additional
 constraint: a WebTransport Streams can only have a dependency on its Connect Stream, or any WebTransport Streams that also references the same Connect Stream.
 Prioritizing the WebTransport Streams across different Connect Stream